-All part-time and full-time new hire forms must be completed, approved and signed and submitted to HR five days prior to the time sheet due date each month.
-New full-time employees need to make an appointment with HR to receive their benefit forms, which then must be completed and returned to HR no later than five days prior to the time sheet due date.
+All part-time and full-time new hire forms must be completed, approved, signed and submitted to HR five days prior to the time sheet due date each month.
+New full-time employees need to make an appointment with the HR benefits coordinator to complete their benefit forms, prior to the time sheet due date.
 New hire paperwork for any position, full or part-time, must be completed and approved prior to the actual hiring of the person performing any work for the college.
 Failure to follow hiring procedures may result in loss of the position.

-All position changes, rate of pay and change of departments must be completed with appropriate signatures on the (brown) Notice of Change of Employment form and submitted to the HR Payroll Office five days prior to the time sheet due date.
-Overload Agreement forms must also be submitted five (5) days prior to time sheet due dates.
+All position changes, rate of pay and change of departments must be completed with appropriate signatures on the New Hire/Change Notice and submitted to the HR Office prior to the time sheet due date.
+Overload Agreement forms must also be submitted prior to time sheet due dates.

-Supervisors are responsible for notifying the HR Payroll Office in writing of changes in employee status, including termination.
+Supervisors are responsible for notifying the Payroll Office in writing when an employee terminates employment.

-All time sheets must be completely filled out in ink with proper signatures and in the HR Payroll Office on the due date.
+All time sheets must be completely filled out in ink with proper signatures and aubmitted to the Payroll Office on the due date.
 Time sheets submitted after the due date will be processed on a time available basis.
 Late time sheets will not be processed until the next month.

 Payday is on the 25th of each month unless the 25th falls on a holiday or weekend, in which case payday will fall on the last working day prior to the holiday or weekend.
 The only exception to this is the months of December and occasionally November, which will be published each year.
 Find the Payday Schedule on the Web.

-The HR Payroll Office publishes the paydays and time sheet due dates in December of each year and makes them available on the HR Website.
+The Payroll Office publishes the paydays and time sheet due dates in December of each year and makes them available online.

-Changes of employee home address and/or telephone number should be reported to the HR Payroll Office.
+Changes of employee home address and/or telephone number should be reported to the HR Office.

 The College is subject to the Federal Fair Labor Standards Act.
 For covered non-exempt (classified) employees, time worked in excess of 40 hours during the workweek must be compensated at the rate of time and one-half.
 Compensation may be in the form of either wages or compensatory time.
 If a non-exempt employee works over 40 hours in one week, they are given compensatory time off at the rate of one and one-half hours for each hour of overtime to be taken any time prior to the close of the pay period in which the week of overtime ends.
 Compensatory time may be carried forward past the pay period with the permission of the supervisor.
+Compensatory time earned and/or accrued must be utilized before vacation time can be used.
 Overtime will only be paid under unusual circumstances and with the approval of both the supervisor and the President.
 For the purpose of calculating overtime, the College defines the workweek as Monday through the end of the day on Sunday.
 Strict record keeping by the supervisor is a must.
 All compensatory time must be pre-approved by the supervisor in writing.
 A compensatory time form may be obtained from the HR Payroll Office.